-NO. PROTOCOL Full Compliance Score Actual Score F2 When interviewing employees with Emergency Response (ER) responsibility in the certified warehouse area, they were knowledgeable regarding their responsibilities in the event of an emergency.
+NO. PROTOCOL: Emergency Response Full Compliance Score Actual Score F2 When interviewing employees with Emergency Response (ER) responsibility in the certified warehouse area, they were knowledgeable regarding their responsibilities in the event of an emergency.
 Observations: 20

 - F2 The auditor must ensure that the ER Plan has been inspected prior to discussing this protocol.
 A good time to review the ER Plan is at the opening meeting to ensure a good knowledge of the organizational chart and to ensure that warehouse employees that have been assigned ER responsibilities are asked applicable questions on what their roles are.
-Questions such as: - a) Who has overall responsibility for the ER Plan?

-- b) What would you do first if you spotted a fire in the warehouse? - c) What is your specific responsibility? - d) What role will the local fire department play in the warehouse fire?
+Questions such as: - a) Who has overall responsibility for the ER Plan? - b) What would you do first if you spotted a fire in the warehouse? - c) What is your specific responsibility? - d) What role will the local fire department play in the warehouse fire? - e) If your staff need to evacuate, where is the muster point and who would conduct the head count?

-NO. PROTOCOL Full Compliance Score Actual Score F3 The employees at this site can explain the established procedures for the care and/or use of emergency and safety equipment such as: a) first aid kits b) eyewash stations c) fire extinguishers d) respirators & cartridges e)personal protection equipment Observations: 10 10 10 10 10
+NO. PROTOCOL: Care & Use of Emergency Equipment Full Compliance Score Actual Score F3 The employees at this site can explain the established procedures for the care and/or use of emergency and safety equipment such as: a) first aid kits b) eyewash stations c) fire extinguishers d) respirators & cartridges e) personal protection equipment Observations : 10 10 10 10 10

-- F3 To be in compliance with this protocol, written procedures for the care and use of emergency and safety equipment must be evident (see E11).
+F3 To be in compliance with this protocol, written procedures for the care and use of emergency and safety equipment must be evident (see E11).
 Inspect these at the opening meeting.
-Some sample questions to ask the warehouse employees are: - a) Describe how you maintain your first aid kit. - b) How would you use the eye wash station?
+Some sample questions to ask the warehouse employees are:

+- a) Describe how you maintain your first aid kit. - b) How would you use the eye wash station?
 How do you maintain the eye wash station? - c) Describe how you would use a portable fire extinguisher to fight a fire. - d) How often is the emergency equipment inspected? - e) Describe how you maintain your personal protection equipment.

-NO. PROTOCOL PROTOCOL Full Compliance Score Actual Score F4 In discussing the handling and disposal of contaminated product or hazardous waste materials with the warehouse employees, they were knowledgeable on the written procedures.
-Observations: 10
+NO. PROTOCOL: Hazardous Waste Full Compliance Score Actual Score F4 In discussing the handling of contaminated product or hazardous waste materials with the warehouse employees, they were knowledgeable on the written procedures.
+10

+F4 To be in compliance with this protocol, written procedures for the handling and disposal of contaminated product and hazardous waste materials must be evident (see E11).
+Ask questions such as:

+Describe to me your understanding of a hazardous waste material.

+NO. PROTOCOL: Clean Up Procedures Full Compliance Score Actual Score F5 The warehouse employees can describe cleanup procedures and know where the equipment is located.
+Observations : 20

-- F4 To be in compliance with this protocol, written procedures for the handling and disposal of contaminated product and hazardous waste materials must be evident (see E12).
-Ask questions such as: - a) Describe to me your understanding of a hazardous waste material. - b) How do you handle and dispose of hazardous waste material?
+- F5 To be in compliance with this protocol, written site-specific cleanup procedures must be evident [see E12(c)].
+Inspect to see that cleanup equipment is on-site and in a designated location and identified.
+Ask the questions: - 1.
+Describe to me how you cleanup a spill - 2.
+How would the spill area be decontaminated. - 3.
+What do you include on the label of the container when you are storing spilled cleanup products? - 4.
+How do you handle and dispose of hazardous waste material?
 Does the answer to (b) correspond to the written procedure?

-NO. PROTOCOL Full Compliance Score Actual Score F5 The warehouse employees can describe cleanup procedures and know where the equipment is located.
-Observations: 20

-- F5 To be in compliance with this protocol, written site-specific cleanup procedures must be evident [see E13(c)].
-Inspect to see that cleanup equipment is on-site and in a designated location and identified.
-Ask the questions: - a) Describe to me how you cleanup and decontaminate a spill. - b) What do you include on the label of the container when you are storing spilled cleanup products?

-NO. PROTOCOL Full Compliance Score Actual Score F6 The employees interviewed were knowledgeable on SDS's a) how to access/where are the SDS's kept?
-For a selected product, use the SDS' to: 10 10 10 10
+NO. PROTOCOL: Safety Data Sheets Full Compliance Score Actual Score F6 The employees interviewed were knowledgeable on how to access and interpret SDS's a) how to access/where are the SDS's kept?
+For a selected product, use the PCP symbols and SDS' to: b) describe hazards of the product c) describe the personal protective equipment required d) describe first aid procedures Observations : 10 10 10 10